 Privacy Breach Risk 1: Compromised or Weak Passwords

 As part of the NIST Digital Identity Guidelines, NIST put forward recommendations for organizations to screen new passwords against known compromised passwords.
 This process is known as credential screening in the case where both the username and password are screened.
-Or it is password screening, in the case that only the password filtered.
+Or it is password screening, in the case that only the password is filtered.
 It is an integral part of the “Detect” function in the NIST Privacy Framework.